It’s Murder when it’s All Stars Abound the Orient Express…

 This almost fooled Bisset into believing he was a different person, having not seen him out of costume.
 Poirot’s monologue where in the final denouement where he revealed all was as always the highlight of these Christie film adaptations.
 In this Finney excelled.

 With the help of flashbacks, he recreated how he believed the night of the murder unfolded.
 This is a scene of reportedly eight pages of dialogue.
 Leaving you breathless and in suspense as he examines the evidence and suspects’ motives.
 To conclude, with the First Class script and a fantastically famous cast onboard, you’ll be transported back to the 1930s for this distinguished vehicle.
 It really would be murder not to watch it.

 Handsqueeze Rating: 🙂 🙂 🙂 🙂 🙂🙂 🙂 🙂10

 Hulk Rating: / 10

 This review was added to the 3rd Wonderful Ingrid Bergman Blogathon held by The Wonderful World of Cinema.
 It was also added to Hollywood Genes’ Always A Bridesmaid Film Blogathon.
-Other films reviewed here with this cast include Richard Widmark in The Swarm and Jacqueline Bisset in Class.
+Other films reviewed here with this cast include Richard Widmark in The Swarm and Jacqueline Bisset in Airport and Class.
 Sean Connery stars in Musical Singing Oscar Nominated Actors and many more reviews.
 Martin Balsam stars in Night of Terror and St Elmos Fire.
 Ingrid Bergman also stars in From the Mixed Up Files of Mrs Basil E Frankweiler and Indiscreet.
 Albert Finney is remembered HERE and in Annie.
 Lauren Bacall stars in Appointment with Death.